 This year, we’re also pleased to have WCMF Radio join us as we plan another successful campaign to benefit our neighbors in need.

 Last year, we were able to collect 61,122 pounds of food and raise more than $12,000!

 On Dec.
 8, the campaign will culminate with an all-day celebration that will be broadcast live by WROC-TV at two main Tops locations in Greece (3507 Mt.
 Read Blvd.) and Henrietta (1225 Jefferson Road).
-WCMF’s The Break Room and Kane-O will also be live throughout the day.
+WCMF’s The Break Room and Kane-O will also be live in the morning and evening.

 Thank you to everyone who has stopped by in the past to support our efforts.
 We hope to see you again this year!

 Forks & Skis

 Forks and Skis is an event at Bristol Mountain for anyone interested in hitting the slopes while helping Foodlink fulfill its mission of a healthy, hunger-free community.
 In five years, the event has raised more than $100,000!

 The event, which takes place in a reserved section of the Bristol Mountain lodge, begins at noon and lasts through 6:30 p.m.
 In addition to a day of sking, there will be lunch, Après Ski, live musical entertainment from The Bromigos and multiple raffle items!